 As with any serious tool, you get what you pay for.

 The one featured in this review is OGT’s more basic model.
 And at the time of writing this review, you can get one for less than $40.

-[Use this coupon code “10BUGOUT” to save even more]
+[Use coupon code “10BUGOUT” at checkout to save even more]

 It’s made of hardened 420 grade stainless steel tang that extends down through the handle almost to the end for added durability and support.

-So how much does this thing weigh?
+So how much does this survival axe weigh?
 How big is it?

 Here are the specs…

 It weighs in at just under 1.5 lbs / .68 kg and has a very good feel when handling and swinging.
-Not too light that you feel like the axe head will snap and fly off (not gonna happen), yet not too heavy that it becomes a burden to pack or carry over distances.
+Not too light that you feel like the axe head will snap and fly off (not gonna happen), yet not too big and heavy that it becomes a burden to pack, stow in your car emergency kit, or carry over longer distances.

 To give you an idea of scale, the Off Grid Tools Survival Axe measures at just over 11.5” (29.5 cm) with a head width of under 5” (12.45 cm).